Architectural Engineering

 Applicants apply for admission to the program via the Graduate School application for admission.
 Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.

-Application materials for both programs are available on the AE Department website.
-To be considered for admission to either program, students must have attained a GPA of at least 3.0 and a grade of C or better in all classes listed as AE.
-A commitment from an AE Graduate Faculty member to serve as the student’s M.S. thesis adviser is necessary for admission to the B.A.E./M.S. program.
-In consultation with an adviser, students must prepare a plan of study appropriate to this integrated program.
-Students must present their plan of study to the head of the graduate program or the appropriate committee overseeing the integrated program prior to being admitted to the program.
-The plan should cover the entire time period of the integrated program, and it should be reviewed periodically with an adviser as the student advances through the program.
+In consultation with an adviser, students must prepare a plan of study appropriate to their integrated program.
+Students must present their plan of study to the MAE program coordinator or the appropriate committee overseeing the integrated program prior to being admitted to the program.
+The plan should cover the entire time period of the integrated program, and should be reviewed periodically with an adviser as the student advances through the program.
+Any subsequent changes to a student’s M.A.E. or M.S. course plan must receive approval from their MAE academic adviser and the MAE program coordinator.

 Degree Requirements

 Students admitted to an integrated program (B.A.E./M.A.E. or B.A.E./ M.S.) must maintain a GPA in all classes used toward the M.A.E. or M.S. degree of at least 3.0.
-For both the integrated B.A.E./M.A.E. and B.A.E./M.S. degree programs, 30 credits of the 172 total credits required to receive both degrees are applied toward the master's degree (up to 12 credits count toward both degrees).
-For the B.A.E./M.S. a minimum of 18 credits is required at the 500 and 600 level combined.
-For the B.A.E./M.A.E., a minimum of 18 credits is required at the 500 or 800 levels, with at least 6 credits at the 500 level.
-For the B.A.E./M.A.E. degree program, all of graduate credits are course credits.
-For the B.A.E./M.S. degree program, a thesis is required and six credits of thesis research (AE 600 or AE 610) must be included in the candidate’s academic course plan.
-Approved integrated program course sequences are available for each of the four undergraduate option areas.
-These sequences specifically identify the 12 credits of courses that count toward both degrees.
-The courses that can double-count for the B.A.E./M.A.E. are as follows:
+For both the integrated B.A.E./M.A.E. and B.A.E./M.S. degree programs, 30 credits of the 172 total credits required to receive both degrees are applied toward the master's degree, with up to 12 credits counting toward both degrees.
+For the B.A.E./M.S., a minimum of 18 credits is required at the 500 and 600 level combined.
+For the

 Courses Eligible to Double Count for Both Degrees: B.A.E./M.A.E.